The following instructions are used to connect Dynatrace to your Azure environment to enable Infrastructure monitoring.

 Enter the Secret Key, which is the key value obtained when creating the Create an Azure Service Principal.

-Optionally define a tag-based filter for the services you want to capture service metrics from the Azure Monitor metrics API.
-The filter applies to resource- as well as resourcegroup-tags.
+Optional Define a tag-based filter for the services you want to capture service metrics from the Azure Monitor metrics API.
+The filter applies to

 Click Connect to add the connection information to the list of Azure connections.
 You can edit connection information at any time.